RedBalloonShenanigans/antenny/README.md

 ### Set up your host environment

 NyanShell provides a convenient shell interface to communicate with your NyanSat base station.
-To install this interface, simply type `sudo make nyanshell` in the project directory.
+To install this interface, simply type `make nyanshell` in the project directory.

 ### Set up your base station environment